 The Retreat was published late July 2022 – so if you like the sound of it you can read it right now.

-Thanks to the publishers and NetGalley for my advance review copy.
+Thank you to the publisher and NetGalley for my ARC.